Orlando investment property with pool and backyard in Central Florida

 Some investors want short term rentals near Disney.
 Some want long term rental homes in family neighborhoods.
 Some want condos or townhomes with lower maintenance.
 Some want new construction.
 Others want properties with long term appreciation potential in growing areas like Lake Nona, Winter Garden, Kissimmee, St. Cloud, Davenport, and Clermont.

-But Orlando investment property is not one simple category.
+But Orlando investment property isn't one simple category.
 The right strategy depends on your goals, budget, financing, cash flow expectations, rental rules, management plan, and risk tolerance.

-A pretty house near Disney does not automatically mean good investment.
+A pretty house near Disney doesn't automatically mean good investment.
 The numbers still have to work.
 Very annoying, yes.
 Very necessary, absolutely.

 Why Investors Like Orlando Real Estate

 Investors like Orlando because the area has multiple demand drivers.
-This is not a market built around one neighborhood or one employer.
+This isn't a market built around one neighborhood or one employer.

 Short Term Rentals in Orlando